RdenBlaauwen/PSMAA/DEV.md

 ### Just use RG8

 Fortunately, it wasn't necessary.
 Testing showed that just using an RG8 buffer, without any hoops and special cramming methods, produced a virtually indistinguishable result from using RG16f.
 So I'm just using RG8 from now on.

+### Have the blending pass sample the filteredcopy instead of the backbuffer.
+ This way you can delete the extra output pass after the precprocessing pass and you may turn the blending pass into a computeshader too.

+This doesn't work. filteredcopy is in gamma space and needs to stay that way for edge detection to work. the blending pass is in linear space and has to stay that way for the blending to work.
+No solution to this.